QBladeOcean/QBladeOceanDocs/docs/source/src/theory/aerodynamics/dynamic_stall/OYE_stall.rst

 	Cl_{dyn} = f  Cl_{att} + (1-f)  Cl_{sep} .
 	\end{align}

-Where :math:`Cl_{att}` is the fully attached inviscid lift contribution and Cl_{sep} the fully separated lift contribution.
-To solve the equation above is is applied to static consitions, such that:
+Where :math:`Cl_{att}` is the fully attached inviscid lift contribution and :math:`Cl_{sep}` the fully separated lift contribution.
+To solve the equation above it is applied to static consitions, such that:

 .. math::
 	\begin{align}